 Though connections developed in the symposiums, GMA was able to participate in the XMRV retrovirus study.
 This study brought such hope to the patient community, and then fell apart as a new type of laboratory contamination was found to be the cause of all the potential positive results.
 It was a hard lesson for us all as hopes shattered.
 But the good news is that research brought attention to these diseases in a way that hasn’t happened for a long time, maybe ever.
 There is more money being spent on research on CFS/ME than ever before, and there is still the possibility one of the tracks will pay off in a way that will benefit the patients.

 We keep looking.
 We have been helping to enroll patients into the Stanford Lyme Study, which is intended to look at the immune response in Patients with Lyme disease.
 Hopefully this will bring out some thoughts on why certain people cannot get well even when treating for years, when others do fine on short stints of lower dose antibiotics.
 We are running several initial pilot studies in the GMA office now in the areas of Multiple Chemical Sensitivity (MCS) and in mercury toxicity.
 We are also just beginning to recruit patients into a new Chronic Fatigue Syndrome/ Myalgic Encephalomyelitis study which will follow on leads developed during the XMRV studies.
-You can read more about our current research here.
-If you are a Gordon Medical patient, and would like to find out whether you are eligible to participate in any of our studies, please contact me.
 We are not often able to accept participants unless they are our patients, but if something comes up, we will let you know.